 Netherlands - An Introduction to Dutch Painters

-But paint isn’t the only medium in which the artistic Dutch excel, as is amply demonstrated on our visits to the Stedelijk Museum, an incredible space dedicated to modern and contemporary pieces and installations, and the town of Delft, world-famous for its delicate blue and white pottery, and also the Stedelijk Museum, where modern art is celebrated in a broad variety of art forms.
-Add to this an exclusive out-of-hours exploration of the Rembrandt House Museum, some free time to explore all that Amsterdam has to offer, and a serene glide along its canals by private boat, and you have the makings of a perfectly composed holiday.
+Paint, however, isn’t the only medium in which the creative Dutch excel.
+This is demonstrated on our visits to the town of Delft, famed for its striking blue and white pottery, and also the Stedelijk Museum, where modern art is celebrated in a broad variety of art forms.
+Add to this an exclusive out-of-hours tour of the Rembrandt House Museum and a glide along Amsterdam’s legendary canals by private boat, and you have all the makings of a perfectly composed cultural holiday.

-- Set sail on a private boat trip along Amsterdam’s scenic canals as we enjoy views of the city
+- Take a private boat trip along Amsterdam’s scenic canals as we enjoy views of the city

 - Cultural Excursion

 Landing in Amsterdam, charming capital of the Netherlands, we waste no time in embarking on our artistic exploits.
 Beginning with a captivating introductory talk from our expert Guide Lecturer, we continue on to a very special out-of-hours visit to the Rembrandt House Museum, the historic house in which the great master lived and worked for some twenty years.
 We get up close to its reconstructed 17th-century interiors and view its exquisite collection of sketches and paintings away from the usual crowds.